 The Auteur is the open equivalent of the Eikon.
 It uses the same chassis as other dynamic ZMF headphones, and the biocellulose drivers from the Eikon.
+The Verite is the open flagship model, while the Aeolus is a bit cheaper and using TPE drivers.

 Many woods have been used to make the Auteur, including some limited editions (Cocobolo, Blackwood, etc).
-My pair has walnut cups.
+My pair has teak cups.
 The weight will change depending on the wood used, as well as some slight difference in sound.
 Like any other ZMF, built is top-tier and comfort pretty nice considering the heavy weight.

 ○ Release : 2017